 Do you see a trend?
 Most of these revolve around communication.
 The importance of positive communications cannot be overstated – even if you hate the other parent with a passion, keep her in the loop, in a positive, cordial way, and not only may that help your co-parenting relationship, but if necessary, you can point to a history of good communications in a child custody case.
 Read the good co-parenting article for more details.

-Being a Good Co-Parent Helps You!
+Being a Good Co-Parent Helps Your Divorce Case!

 First, to state the obvious, children are happier when their parents get along, being civil to one-another, showing up for events, and being flexible when something arises, and not badmouthing the other parent.
 So that alone should be sufficient reason to be a good co-parent.